muugig/Integrated-CA1-Sem-2-MSc-in-Data-Analytics-V4/README.md

     • False Negative (FN) - Top Right: The model incorrectly predicted the negative class.
 There are 2990 instances where the model predicted the class as '0', but it was actually '1'.

 ## Contributing
-If you're open to contributions, specify how others can contribute to your project.
+you're open to contributions, specify how others can contribute to your project.
 Outline any requirements for contributions, such as coding standards or testing procedures.

 ## License
 State the license under which your project is released, allowing others to know how they can use, modify, or distribute your work.

 ## Contact
-Provide your contact information or that of the project team for anyone who has questions or needs support.
-For example:
 - email : igerlee63@gmail.com
 - Email: [igerlee63@gmail.com)
 - Project Link: [https://github.com/muugig/Integrated-CA1-Sem-2-MSc-in-Data-Analytics-V4/tree/master)